Appetite for Blue-Chip Corporate Bonds Improves Amid Continued Credit-Market Stress | MarketScreener

 Blue-chip U.S. companies are having an easier time issuing new bonds, a sign of improving conditions in some parts of the credit markets after a series of extraordinary Federal Reserve interventions.

-Business giants including Nike Inc., McDonald's Corp. and Pfizer Inc. were among those poised to sell bonds Wednesday, following in the footsteps of Comcast Corp. and Mastercard Inc. a day earlier.
-In a sign of increased demand among investors, the companies were set to issue the bonds at significantly lower yields than their initial offers at the start of the day.
+Business giants including Nike Inc., McDonald's Corp. and Pfizer Inc. were among those that sold bonds Wednesday, following in the footsteps of Comcast Corp. and Mastercard Inc. a day earlier.
+In a sign of increased demand among investors, the companies issued the bonds at significantly lower yields than their initial offers at the start of the day.

 Even though companies sold a large amount of investment-grade bonds last week, they were forced to pay such high interest rates that it only added to concerns about a breakdown in credit markets, as investors reeled in response to the spread of the coronavirus and the aggressive measures taken by public authorities to contain it.
-Corporate bond sales had all but ground to a halt earlier in the month, underscoring how the virus was threatening businesses by disrupting financial activity.
+In the weeks before that, corporate bond sales had all but ground to a halt earlier in the month, underscoring how the virus was threatening businesses by disrupting financial activity.

 Improvement in the investment-grade corporate bond market follows the announcement by the Fed on Monday that it would buy unlimited amounts of government debt and create new facilities to buy new and existing corporate bonds that carry investment-grade ratings.